 In making the initial non-refundable down payment, the student and parent or guardian acknowledge these terms and signify acceptance of these obligations.
-No promise or contract that differs from these terms shall bind the college unless it has been signed by the Vice President of Business and Finance of Missouri Valley College.
+No promise or contract that differs from these terms shall bind the college unless it has been signed by the Chief Financial Officer of Missouri Valley College.
 Missouri Valley College reserves the right to increase or reduce fees for each year according to changes in fiscal conditions.